 EdScape Beta is organized into five chapters on topics essential to make decisions about whether, where, and what type of additional public schools, facilities, and programs are needed in Washington, DC.
 These include: population and students, public schools, public school facilities, enrollment patterns, and neighborhood factors.
-STAR rating information will be included during summer 2019 and the DME will collect feedback regarding other important measures to assess school quality.

 Each chapter on the EdScape Beta website includes a series of interactive Tableau dashboards that allow visitors to dig into the information and analyze it by such dimensions as school year, grade level, ward or neighborhood, or public education sector (DCPS or public charter).
 Many dashboards have interactive elements such as filters, interactive legends, and tooltips with additional information.
 Each dashboard has its own downloadable data file that users can access at the bottom of the page.
 In addition, users can download PDF documents that summarize the information in each chapter.